Yahyaa147/ruby-on-rails-assignment/README.md

 - Run `bin/rails test` for model and request coverage.
 - Tests verify validations, associations, and the greeting endpoint.

-## Submission Checklist
+## Requirement Coverage
-- [x] API-only Rails app with five related models
+- Delivers an API-only Rails application with five related models.
-- [x] Greeting endpoint
+- Exposes the greeting endpoint required by the assignment brief.
-- [x] Seeds demonstrating relationships
+- Ships with seed data that demonstrates the model relationships.
-- [x] Automated tests
+- Provides automated tests for the key models and endpoints.
-- [x] Report (this README) + include your GitHub repository link when submitting to the LMS/portal
+- Documents the work in this README and links to the public repository.

 ## GitHub
 - Repository URL: https://github.com/Yahyaa147/ruby-on-rails-assignment